PhonologicalCorpusTools/CorpusTools/docs/source/sound_selection.rst

 +consonantal, +coronal, etc.).
 You can continue typing out the feature or select one from the list by either clicking on it or hitting "return" when it is the one highlighted.
-Once a feature is entered, all segments that have that feature specification will be highlighted in red on the chart.
+Once a feature is entered, all segments that have that feature specification will be highlighted on the chart.
 This does not in fact "select" them yet -- it just indicates which segments match the currently listed specifications.
+Note that segments may be highlighted in multiple tabs -- e.g., selecting the feature [+high] might highlight [k] and [ɡ] in the consonant tab, and [i] and [u] in the vowel tab.
 Once segments are highlighted, you may continue entering features to winnow down the selection, or revert to clicking on individual segments (e.g., from among the highlighted ones).
 As more features are typed in and selected, the